Quick Answer

 - Provides winter interest and bird food

-Pro tip: Allow self-seeding for continuous presence
+Pro Tip: Allow self-seeding for continuous presence

 3. Lavender (Lavandula)

-Visual: Fragrant purple flower spikes above silvery-green foliage, 1-3 feet tall
+Visual Description: Fragrant purple flower spikes above silvery-green foliage, 1-3 feet tall

 Why It’s Eco-Friendly: